 - How To Measure Proof of Revenue Metrics

-Yes, times they are a-changin’ thanks to APIs, metrics tracking platforms, and engagement (to name a few).
-However, now it is more important than ever to get your stats in order to set campaign goals and prove ROI.
+Ever-changing APIs, metrics tools, and social media algorithms keep us on our toes.
+However, it is more important than ever to get your stats in order to set campaign goals and prove ROI.

 3. You can target your niche.